Community Justice Project

 Be an Engineer of Social Justice

-The Community Justice Project focuses on bridge building with community stakeholders and problem solving in distressed communities.
+The CJP focuses on bridge building with community stakeholders and problem solving in distressed communities.
 Students will gain valuable advocacy, legal research and writing, litigation and outreach skills.
 Students in the practice group will be agents of change to ensure that justice is obtained for underserved members of the community.
 For example, students conducted research related to community policing models and problem solving techniques.

 Please follow us on Facebook for latest news and updates.
 Community Justice Project Facebook

 Find out more about the work of CJP:

 - Hear from one CJP student about his team's research into excited delirium and the administration of ketamine and why this law enforcement practice is dangerous.